Design for Respondus LockDown Browser and Monitor

 Designing for Respondus LockDown Browser and Monitor

 Instructors who explain their expectations for academic honesty help students better understand integrity and its value in course work.
 Respondus LockDown Browser and Monitor (RLB-M) can be used to support academic integrity for exams delivered through Blackboard.
-Students may need help preparing to use the integrity software.
+Students may have questions and need help preparing to use the integrity software.
 Add these strategies to prepare students to use Respondus successfully.

 Should I Use Academic Integrity Software?

 Instructors often choose to measure mastery of course outcomes by using tests.
 Academic integrity software provides faculty access to monitor the student's home testing environment relatively easily.
 Academic integrity comes with challenges and issues that should be considered carefully before deploying tests in a course.

 It is important to recognize that no testing environment is completely secure.
 A primary function of digital academic integrity is that it deters students by recording video and audio of the student home testing environment, while also locking down access to software and the internet.
 Digital academic integrity comes with challenges and access issues:

 - Inconsistent access to strong internet connections and needed technology.

 - Inconsistent access to spaces conducive to undisturbed time and private space.

 - Differences in individual and cultural perceptions of surveillance and trust.

 - Relies on an algorithm that may have built-in biases, such as differences in evaluation based on skin tone or physical abilities/movements.

 Consider adopting some of the strategies and techniques outlined here and then determine if an integrity solution is also needed.